MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/spatial-data-service-module/geodataresult-object.md

 ---
 title: "GeoDataResult Object | Microsoft Docs"
-description: Describes the GeoDataResult object, which represents a single result GeoData API object, and provides its properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the GeoDataResult object, which represents a single result GeoData API object, and includes descriptions for each of its properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""